Chiuchianheng/Singapore-bus-arrivals-mgmt6110/prompts.md

 **What came back:** The chip shows the label on top with the stop code underneath, plus a pencil to edit and a cross to remove.

 **What I changed next and why:** Nothing.
 The product does what I set out to build.

+---

+## Where I stopped prompting and did it by hand

+A fair bit of this weekend never went near the agent.
+Before I wrote Week 2's Prompt 1, the back-end master prompt, I sat in a terminal and called LTA myself with curl.
+That's where the five traps came from: the empty shell where a second bus should be, the clock times that aren't minutes, the three-letter occupancy codes, the untracked bus reporting itself at 0.0, and the list sorted by service number as text so 51 lands after 195.
+None of that would have turned up in a prompt.
+I read it off the screen and pasted the whole reply into the prompt so the agent wasn't guessing at field names.
+Setting the key in Vercel took about forty seconds.
+Explaining that to an agent and reading back whatever it said would have taken longer than just doing it.
+Same with swapping the key for WRONG when I wanted to see the refusal state, and putting it back afterwards, and pressing Redeploy each time.
+Pushing to GitHub and watching the build was the same story.
+Faster to do than to ask about.
+And all the testing was mine.
+Typing 11149 at ten at night and again at two in the morning.
+Typing 00000 to see what a fake code does.
+Typing 111 to check the format rule.
+Opening `/api/health` and reading it.
+Taking a screenshot each time so I'd have something to point at later.